spacecloud-io/space-docs/content/essentials/data-modelling/quick-start.md

 {{< highlight json >}}
 {
-  "insert_pokemons": {
+  "insert_trainer": {
     "status": 200
-  },
-  "insert_trainers": {
-    "status": 200
   }
 }
 {{< /highlight >}}

-This means we have successfully inserted trainers and pokemons.
+This means we have successfully inserted trainers along with their pokemons.

-> Note: The above mutations are performed in a single database transaction.
-Read more about transaction from [here](/essentials/mutations/transactions).
+Space Cloud inserts the trainers info in the `trainer` table while the nested `pokemons` info in the `pokemon` table.

+If you remember, we mentioned a `@link` directive on the `pokemons` field in the `trainer` table along with the argument - `table: "pokemon"`.
+Space Cloud uses this information to insert the pokemons array correctly into the `pokemon` table.
+It also inserts the `pokemon.trainer_id` field automatically based on the foreign key that we mentioned.

-### Retrieve trainers along with their Pokemons (join operation)
+### Query trainers along with their pokemons

 Try running the following graphql query in the GraphiQL section:

 {{< highlight graphql >}}
 query {
-  trainers @postgres {
+  trainer @postgres {
     id
     name
     city
-    pokemons(
-      where: {trainer_id: "trainers.id"}
-    ) @postgres {
+    pokemons {
       name
       combat_power
       caught_on